Caitlyn Jenner To Pose Nude For ‘Sports Illustrated’ Wearing Only ‘An American Flag And Her Olympic Medal’

 Caitlyn Jenner is reportedly getting ready to bare all.

-The Olympic champion turned reality star is set to appear on the cover of Sports Illustrated magazine wearing only “an American flag and her Olympic medal,” Us Weekly reported on Friday.
+The Olympic champion-turned-reality star is set to appear on the cover of Sports Illustrated magazine wearing only “an American flag and her Olympic medal,” Us Weekly reported on Friday.
 The appearance will celebrate the anniversary of her world record mark in the decathlon at the 1976 Summer Olympics in Montreal.
-Jenner, who at the time was known as Bruce, became an American sports icon and was splashed across media, even having a spot on the front of the Wheaties box.
+Jenner, who at the time was known as Bruce, became an American sports icon and was splashed across media, even earning a spot on the front of the Wheaties box.

 The magazine cited an unnamed source who said that Jenner was looking forward to posing with her medal for the first time since her transition to live as a woman.